Ro Laren: Concept and development

 Piller was disappointed with the following Ro episode, "Disaster", as it put her in the position of disbelieving Counselor Deanna Troi without having had the weight of "victories" in the past to convince the viewer of the power of her convictions.
-But she enjoyed her sudden relationship with Commander William Riker in "Conundrum".
-Forbes shared the view of that episode, later saying "When you have amnesia, you wonder if that brings out a side of you that's always wanted to come out.
+She enjoyed her sudden relationship with Commander William Riker in "Conundrum".
+Forbes shared the view of that episode, later saying: "When you have amnesia, you wonder if that brings out a side of you that's always wanted to come out.
 Would you really be comfortable with that?
 It's an interesting thing.
 I had a really good time with that episode."
-Later in the season, "The Next Phase" was written with the idea of being a vehicle for Geordi La Forge and Troi, but it was decided to include Ro instead as one of the lead characters.
+Later in the season, "The Next Phase" was written with the idea of being a vehicle for Geordi La Forge and Troi, but it was decided to include Ro, instead, as one of the lead characters.
 Ro had been included as one of three lead characters in Morgan Gendel's original pitch for the episode "The Inner Light".
 This would have seen her in a love triangle with Picard and Riker.
 Instead, the concept was redeveloped to focus solely on Picard.

-Ro made a single appearance in the sixth season, in the episode "Rascals".
-In this episode, a transporter accident reverts Ro and three others into adolescents, with the younger version of Ro portrayed by Megan Parlen.
-There was some consideration after the episode about whether or not to keep Ro as a child, as her return to adulthood was never shown on screen.
+Ro made a single appearance in the sixth season, in the episode "Rascals", in which a transporter accident reverts Ro and three others into adolescents, with the younger version of Ro portrayed by Megan Parlen.
+Some consideration arose after the episode about whether or not to keep Ro as a child, as her return to adulthood was never shown on screen.
 Taylor said that the change would have been "too drastic for us", and the idea was abandoned.
 Her final appearance, in the penultimate episode of the series, "Preemptive Strike", had been considered a long shot by the producers.
 After the failure to agree to her appearances on Star Trek: Deep Space Nine, Forbes' agent had warned them to stay away from her.
-A week prior to filming, there was no story created for the episode other than the idea it would follow on from the Deep Space Nine episode "The Maquis", and no agreement had been reached with Forbes to appear.
+A week prior to filming, no story was created for the episode other than the idea it would follow on from the Deep Space Nine episode "The Maquis", and no agreement had been reached with Forbes to appear.
 Her agent indicated that Forbes wanted to talk directly to the producers, so she made the phone call, making up a story for the episode as the conversation went on.
-Forbes agreed, making her final appearance in the franchise.
-The character was promoted to Lieutenant, and Forbes wore updated Bajoran makeup developed by Westmore for Deep Space Nine.
+Forbes agreed, making her final appearance in the series.
+The character was promoted to lieutenant, and Forbes wore updated Bajoran make-up developed by Westmore for Deep Space Nine.